HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="stylesheet_count.sql"
 ) }}

 On this graph, it appears that a quarter of websites still use inline CSS.
-This should be avoided.
+For sustainability reasons, this should be avoided.

 #### CDN